 As you can see in the photo above, the color of the final stock is affected by the cut of chicken used.
 But this is where it gets interesting: The lightest, most washed-out-looking stock was the one made with boneless chicken breast.
 I expected that stock, based both on its color and on the lack of flavor in chicken breast relative to the other parts, to be the least flavorful.
 But here's how each stock actually tasted:

 - Instead of tasting flavorless and washed out, the chicken breast produced the cleanest-tasting stock, with the most intense chicken flavor.
 But it also produced the thinnest stock in terms of body.

 - The thigh meat also produced a light-colored stock, but it had a muddier, less clean flavor than the breast stock.

-- The wings produced the stock with the most body, which makes sense given the number of cartilage-rich joints in each wing.
-But the flavor was also not as chicken-y as the breast stock.
+- The wings produced the stock with the most body, which makes sense, given the number of cartilage-rich joints in each wing.
+But the flavor was also not as chicken-y as that of the breast stock.

 - Bones also made a stock with a less distinct chicken flavor, but they contributed some bass notes that were pleasant.

-Given the issue of quality vs. cost, I'd lean towards wings as the single best option for providing a good balance between rich texture, decent chicken-y flavor, and relatively low cost, though if you're the type who likes to collect chicken scraps and carcasses (or can find them for sale cheaply at the market), then you'll do just fine with whatever combination of inexpensive scraps you choose to use.
+Given the issue of quality versus cost, I'd lean toward wings as the single best option for providing a good balance between rich texture, decent chicken-y flavor, and relatively low cost.
+But if you're the type who likes to collect chicken scraps and carcasses (or can find them on sale for cheap at the market), then you'll do just fine with whatever combination of inexpensive scraps you choose to use.

 If you do make a thin-yet-flavorful stock, adding a little unflavored gelatin can help boost the body.
-I found that one packet of unflavored gelatin softened in 1/4 cup cold water, and then mixed into 1 quart of stock did a good job of enhancing body without pushing the stock into weirdly sticky, jellied territory.
+I found that one packet of unflavored gelatin, softened in a quarter cup of cold water and then mixed into one quart of stock, did a good job of enhancing body without pushing the stock into weirdly sticky, jellied territory.